ValveSoftware/steam-runtime/doc/reporting-steamlinuxruntime-bugs.md

 It partially works for Proton games: the shell will not open until the game's setup commands have finished.

-### Copying the runtime

-pressure-vessel has a mode where it copies the runtime, using hard links for efficiency, and then modifies the copy in-place to have the contents we need.
-This is not the default yet, but it might be in future.

-You can try this by creating a directory `.../SteamLinuxRuntime/var`, or `.../SteamLinuxRuntime_soldier/var`, and running Steam with the `PRESSURE_VESSEL_COPY_RUNTIME_INTO` environment variable set to the absolute path to this `var` directory.
-The temporary runtimes will be in `var/tmp-*`, and will be deleted the next time you run pressure-vessel (so there will normally only be one at a time).

-If your pressure-vessel version has this feature, [the test-UI](#test-ui) will have a checkbox labelled *Create temporary runtime copy on disk*.

-This mode allows the temporary runtime to be modified in-place.
-Be careful to break the hard links (delete files and replace them), instead of editing them in-place.
-(If you don't understand what that means, don't modify the temporary runtime!)

 ### Changing the runtime version

 If you download a file named